-This exclusive Automotive World report looks at the prospects for the light vehicle and heavy commercial vehicle sectors in the NAFTA region in 2018 and in the five years to 2022.
+A new Automotive World report looks at the prospects for the light vehicle (LV, <3.5t) and medium/heavy commercial vehicle (MHCV, >3.5t) sectors in the NAFTA region (USA, Canada and Mexico) in 2019 and through to 2023.

 Table of contents

 - Executive summary

 - Chapter 1: Recent light vehicle (LV) demand

 - Chapter 7: Outlook for Class 4-8 demand

 - Historic vehicle sales by OEM group and brand (2014-2018)